parandandrd/ASSNP-Image-Printer/README.md

 printer so it could only be used for the very limited functionality available through Alexa.

-The printer itself is actually available via IPP, however, but can only accept a few very specific formats: plain text, "reverse-encoded BMP", and some variants of PDF.
+The printer itself is actually available via IPP, but can only accept a few very specific formats: plain text, "reverse-encoded BMP", and some variants of PDF.

 Back when I was playing with the printer in 2022, I was able to get as far as printing